Getting the right warehouse pest control program

 - Mice and rats – Rodents can inhabit small spaces within warehouses, making their way into air filtration systems or even stock.
-Aside from posing a serious health and safety risk through their droppings (especially in food-processing factories), they can gnaw through electrical cables and cause delays to operations.
+Aside from posing a serious health and safety risk through their droppings (especially for pest control in food warehouse), they can gnaw through electrical cables and cause delays to operations.
 Furthermore, a rat outbreak can also be linked to an underlying issue with the surrounding areas or the drains.

-- Cockroaches – Warehouses are in some ways the perfect environment for cockroaches.
+- Cockroaches – Warehouses are, in some ways, the perfect environment for cockroaches.
 They thrive in common warehouse materials like cardboard and wood, and can multiply rapidly in unchecked corners.
 The biggest risk from cockroaches is infection from disease, but they can also contaminate your shipping operation and be passed on to contaminate the premises of your clients.
 Not what you want in an outgoing order to a client.

 - Pigeons – They might not be the pest you first think of, but they can cause a lot of damage in warehouses and factories.
 Perched high above in the roof or on beams, pigeons leave droppings that carry harmful pathogens.

 - Moths – They can become a huge problem for textile and carpet businesses.
 If some goods are exposed for too long, they will get contaminated and/or damaged.
 Once again, there is the same risk of transmitting the infestation to the premises of your clients or homes of your customers.
 Warehouse moth control can deal with large spaces using a ULV fumigation round.
 However, the warehouse moth larvae may be sheltered to it, so breaking the moth life cycle does require multiple visits.